Representing healthcare company in false claims act litigation.

 Lacy G. Brown

-As an associate in the Denver and Houston litigation groups at Hogan Lovells, Lacy Brown works primarily on government investigations, complex commercial litigation, and cross-border disputes, particularly in the energy and healthcare industries.
+As a senior associate in the Denver and Houston litigation groups at Hogan Lovells, Lacy Brown works primarily on government investigations, complex commercial litigation, and cross-border disputes, particularly in the energy and healthcare industries.
 She assists clients in all stages of litigation, including case assessment, factual investigation, electronic discovery, depositions, dispositive motions, mediation, and trial preparation.

 Lacy is also active in the firm's pro bono program.
 She's worked with Kids in Need of Defense, helping juveniles in federal immigration proceedings; Freedom Now, representing prisoners of conscience; and the American Civil Liberties Union, pursuing criminal defense reform.